NPS-SFAN/SFAN_AGOL_Portal_ETL/README.md

 ## generalDM.py
 General Data Management workflow related methods.

+# Scripts from AGOL/Portal to Databases (e.g. Survey 123 to Databases)
 ## ETL_SNPLPORE.py
 Methods/Functions to be used for Snowy Plover PORE ETL workflow.